tcitry/django-api-permission/README.md

 ## 1. Intro

-A Django api permission manager that helps you custom api url in regular expression and control access
+A Django api permission manager that helps you custom api url in regular expression and control access.

 ## 2. Quick Start